 The issue of the low level of third level interest in what goes on in second level Geography is rightly raised by Sheelagh Waddington (‘Does Geography have a future’, 24.5.18).
 Let us hope it is not something that is going to blow up in the face of Geographers in Ireland over the coming decade.
 News that the numbers doing A Level Geography in Britain declined by 11% in 2017 (admittedly after some years of growth) may be an omen.
 There the decline seems to coincide with a growing uptake of STEM (science, technology and mathematics) subjects.
 Here those subjects also deserve a greater level of interest but there is also pressure on Geography from other rising subjects such as politics.
 With Geography no longer privileged at Junior Cert, the subject will have to fight if it is to maintain its current high take-up at senior level.

 In an era of globalization and environmental challenges, the case for Geography as a key component of post-primary education should be strong.
 Yet one has only to look as far as the United States to see that nothing can be taken for granted.
 Third-level Geography struggles for a profile, and public ignorance about global issues is manifest daily.
 Is it possible that a similar situation could develop in Ireland?
 To repeat, nothing should be taken for granted.
 Subjects/ disciplines need both a self-critical awareness and a worthwhile, and genuine, public offering if they are to continue to be seen as relevant and worthy of a role in a crowded educational curriculum.

-Posts are mostly by Irene the PRO but are welcome from all members of the society.
-Just email us your articles.
+Posts are mostly by Mary, our PRO, or Maedhbh, our social media and website officer, but are welcome from all members of the society.
+Just email us your articles or news updates.